$\mathcal{N} = (0, 2)$ higher-spin supergravity in AdS$_3$: One-loop partition function

-As a maximally symmetric space-time, the global Euclidean space-time can be expressed as a coset space~\cite{David:2009xg}:

-Where $\mathrm{Spin}(3)$ is just the universal cover of (Euclidean) Lorentz group, that all fields should be a representation of it.
+As a maximally symmetric space-time, the global Euclidean space-time can be expressed as a coset space~\cite{David:2009xg}: where $\mathrm{Spin}(3)$ is just the universal cover of (Euclidean) Lorentz group, that all fields should be a representation of it.
+An important property is satisfied by this coset space representation, that one can identify the orthogonal complementary space of corresponding Lie algebra $\mathrm{so}(3)$ in $\mathrm{so}(3,1)$ with respect to the Killing form, denoted as $P$ for their physical meaning as translation generators, that satisfy

+which by definition makes the space-time a Riemannian symmetric space, ensuring the compatibility between Riemannian structure and group action on this coset space, that $P$ can be identified as parallel transports along geodesics generated by corresponding tangent vectors and $\mathrm{sp}(3)$ regarded as local Lorentz transformations.
+The detail can be found in section 5.3 of \cite{Camporesi:1995fb}.

 Now consider a representation $R$ of $\mathrm{Spin}(3)$ and some field $\phi^A(x)$ that transforms as this representation. $\phi^A(x)$ can be regarded as a section of some vector bundle, with each fiber a representation space $V^R$ and the construction group be the local $\mathrm{Spin}(3)$ transformation group.
 In a more mathematical language, this local $\mathrm{Spin}(3)$ transformation is described by a principal $\mathrm{Spin}(3)$ bundle, which is just homeomorphic to the $\mathrm{Spin}(3,1)$ as a manifold, and our vector bundle is an adjoint bundle of this principal bundle.
 The configuration space of $\phi^A(x)$ is certainly the section space of this adjoint bundle.
 But since our space-time, the base manifold, is a coset space $\mathrm{Spin}(3,1)/\mathrm{Spin}(3)$ with $\mathrm{Spin}(3)$ in the denominator, The section space of adjoint bundle with representation $R$ of $\mathrm{Spin}(3)$ on this manifold actually form an induced representation $\mathrm{ind}_{\mathrm{Spin}(3)}^{\mathrm{Spin}(3,1)}(R)$ \footnote{More concretely, with $\psi^A$ covariant under $\mathrm{Spin}(3)$, any section of the adjoint bundle can be described as~\cite{David:2009xg}